CaptainCrouton89/AlariaWiki/Sunshine Meadows.md

 Tags: hills, meadows

-Filled with monsters of sunlight.
-Blind you, burn your eyes out.
-Insanely nasty.
+Filled with monsters of time.
+Fuck with your idea of when stuff happens.
+Dungeons galore.